AI News Digest

 Mythos has already been put through its paces as part of Project Glasswing, Anthropic’s security auditing initiative.
 The model found previously unknown vulnerabilities in every major operating system and browser it was tested against.
 The results are being responsibly disclosed through standard channels.

-For developers, this is a fascinating case study in specialized model deployment — a frontier model that exists purely for red-team use cases, with access gated behind a research program.
+From a deployment angle, this is a frontier model built purely for red-team use cases, with access gated behind a research program.

 In related Anthropic news: The company lost its appeal against a US government “supply chain risk” designation, which could affect how federal agencies procure Anthropic services going forward.